exonum/exonum-doc/src/home/glossary.md

 A structured collection of data (e.g., a map or a list) that provides a high-level abstraction on top of [the blockchain state](#blockchain-state).
 Tables are used by [services](#service) to simplify data management.
-Additionally, some types of tables provide a way to efficiently compute [Merkle proofs](#merkle-proof) for items stored in the table.
+Additionally, some types of tables allow to efficiently compute [Merkle proofs](#merkle-proof) for table items.

 ## Transaction